prebid/prebid.github.io/dev-docs/modules/aaxBlockmeterRtdProvider.md

 AAX can also help publishers monetize this traffic by allowing them to serve [acceptable ads](https://acceptableads.com/about/) to these adblock visitors and recover their lost revenue.
 [Reach out to us](https://www.aax.media/try-blockmeter/) to know more.

+{: .alert.alert-warning :}
+Disclosure: This module loads external code that is not open source and has not been reviewed by Prebid.org.

 ## Configuration

 This module is configured as part of the `realTimeData.dataProviders` object.